The Singing Brakeman (film)

-The Singing Brakeman is a 1929 short film, starring Jimmie Rodgers, and released by Columbia-Victor Gems.
+The Singing Brakeman is a 1929 short film, starring Jimmie Rodgers, and released by Columbia Pictures and the Victor Talking Machine Company.
 Rodgers sings three of his songs: "Waiting for a Train", "Daddy and Home" and "Blue Yodel".

-Following Rodgers' success as a recording artist by the end of 1929, the short was filmed in the Victor Talking Machine studios in Camden, New Jersey.
+Following Rodgers' success as a recording artist by the end of 1929, the short was filmed at the studios of the Victor Talking Machine Company in Camden, New Jersey.
 Two versions of the film were produced and released with different credits.
 One of the releases contained a copyright notice of 1929, while the second one, was credited in 1930.

 The Singing Brakeman, advertised as a "singing novelty" was played in theaters from December 1929 between movies and newsreels.
 It was well received by the critics.

 Plot

 Following the opening credits featuring a jazz band, the film starts with a scene set in a railway station restaurant.
 Rodgers appears, dressed in a brakeman's uniform, and greets the waitress and an elderly woman sitting in a rocking chair.
 He checks the schedule for his departure, orders coffee, and the waitress requests him to sing a song.
 Rodgers accepts and she hands him a guitar.
 After his trademark train whistle, Rodgers sings "Waiting for a Train".
 The waitress then asks him: "Do you ever think of you ol' dad at home?"
 Rodgers says he does and offers to sing another song; he performs "Daddy and Home".
 The waitress then requests Rodgers to sing her favorite song, while he counters asking about his coffee.
 He starts singing "Blue Yodel".
 As he finishes the song, he stands up and enters the coffee shop.
 The film ends with the music of a jazz band.